- Fall 2014

 - Summer 2014

-- Priority regsitration for USM degree student at USM or within the UMS may begin registering on March 3rd.
+- Priority regsitration for USM degree students, or students within the UMS, begins on March 3rd.
 MaineStreet self-service will open at 6:00 AM.

 - Students interested in taking Summer courses who are not currently enrolled in a degree program at USM are welcome!
 Call us at (207)780-5900 to register, beginning March 5th.